dhruvdevu/GenreClassificationDL/index.md

 ## Conclusions and Key takeaways

 ## Future Directions
+It would be interesting to study the effect of including and excluding different parts of the data - for example, training a model on only lyrics, or only the audio features

 ## References
 Tom Kenter.
 Siamese CBOW: Optimizing Word Embeddings for Sentence Representations. arXiv:1606.04640 Ferrero, Jérémy & Agnès, Frédéric & Besacier, Laurent & Schwab, Didier.
 (2017).
 Using Word Embedding for Cross-Language Plagiarism Detection.
 10.18653/v1/E17-2066.